arthuurqueirozz/content_page/README.md

-# content_page
+# Content Page
-Static page using the basics of CSS and HTML.
+Static page of a news channel using the basics of CSS and HTML.